asearer/zero-trust-demo/README.md

 # Zero Trust Demo API (Flask + JWT + ABAC + Refresh Token Rotation)

-This project is a **Zero Trust authentication and authorization demo API** built with Python Flask.
+This project is a **Zero Trust authentication and authorization demo API** built with Python (Flask).

 It demonstrates modern security practices: